sal55/langs/cthings/candm.md

 ````
 **104** M's for-loops have an 'else' portion like Python.
 It is executed on normal termination (eg. when search fails) and not on a break.

 **105** C uses break and continue for an early exit from or (I assume) to proceed to the next iteration.
-M uses 'exit' and 'next' for those.
+M uses 'exit' and 'nextloop' for those.
 However, in C it is not possible to break out of a loop, if currently inside switch statement inside the loop.

-**106** M additionally has a `redo` loop control, to rerun the current iteration
+**106** M additionally has a `redoloop` control, to rerun the current iteration

 **107** All of M's loop controls work with nested loops.
 You need to specify the loop number, 1 (or omitted) being the current level.
 Most of the time however, they will use, for example, 'exit' for the innermost loop, or 'exit all' (same as 'exit 0') for the outermost.